 The acolyte froze in alarm.
 ‘But Cataphract!
 Won’t she seek vengeance and kill us all?’

-‘No, for it is not her spirit I will imbue the corpse with.’
+‘No, for it is not her animus I will imbue the corpse with.’
 The Cataphract stooped and picked up the cruet.
-‘This vessel contains the animus of a dead peasant girl, and I know not how long she has been within, nor who she was, but Ydrys has bid me to make a bargain.
+‘This vessel contains the animus of a woman from ancient Girsadea, and I know not how long she has been within, nor who she was, but Ydrys has bid me to make a bargain.
 Watch and hearken!’

 The Cataphract knelt again, and taking up the poniard, cut a thin line downward upon the body, from the point of her left clavicle down past her small breast.
 The skin was peeled back, and the Cataphract spread two dead ribs with a small metal device.
 ‘You!’ she said to the acolyte.
 ‘Hold out the cruet and unseal it on my command.
 Do not fail at this lest you become possessed yourself.’
 She cut a slit between the ribs, and the dark grey of the dead heart was exposed.
 The Cataphract began a low, sonorous incantation, and the Tomb throbbed with arcane energies.
 Sinister forces swirled through the air, and there came a distant keening, like the shrieks of the damned.
 Affairs reached a terrifying peak, and the acolyte fought his horror as to not drop the cruet.

 ‘Now!’ the Cataphract shrieked, her eyes aflame.
 ‘Unseal it!’